a-cpu-a/slu/README.md

 Wip slu compiler/parser/linter currently written in C++ 20.

-The goal is to make a safe and fast language, that is easy to transpile into other languages and bytecodes, but also ir's like llvm ir.
+The goal is to make a safe and fast language, that is easy to transpile into other languages, bytecodes, and ir's like llvm ir.

 ## Features